 If your product is new and you don’t have testimonials then you need to get them.
 So you may offer the product for a discount in order to get some feedback.
 The other thing people forget about testimonials is sometimes you have to ask for them.
 Don’t be afraid to ask for testimonials.

 If you do have great testimonials, don’t hide them away.
 This is a common mistake I see in copy.
 It is almost like the testimonials are thrown in as an afterthought.

 If you are making bold claims and you have the testimonials to back it up, then introduce them into the copy early on.
 Put a stop to any “bull crap” detector prospects may have with your bold claims with some crushing testimonials.

 Just like testimonials, this is another “check box” that needs to be ticked off in the prospects head before they reach for that credit card.

 Lots of people are scared of guarantees, thinking that they will be taken advantage of and people will try and rip them off.
 It is important to note that a large majority of people are honest and will not intentionally take advantage of your guarantee to get your product for free.
 So you have nothing to worry about.

-I never advise making poor quality products.
-If you need to learn how to make a good quality product or ways to add value to your product, check out my product creation blueprint.
-So refunds based on poor quality products are a different matter.
+I never advise making poor quality products, so refunds based on poor quality products are a different matter.